 Jr/Sr High Bible Study

-Youth 6-12 grade not enrolled in confirmation class are invited to take part in an inter-generational study that meets at 10 a.m. in Fellowship Hall.
+Youth 6-12 grade not enrolled in confirmation class are offered Bible study that meets from 9:30-10:30 a.m. in the Youth Rooms.
+We finished discussion on the period of Expectations from the New Testament portion of the book CASKET EMPTY by David L. Palmer.
+Beginning January 7 older youth can participate in the Financial Peace University course for teens called Generation Change.
+A Bible Basics class is offered for Middlers.
 Bible based discussions also take place during the first part of most youth group meetings.
 Please see the Youth Group tab for more information.

 Mission Statement: “To provide vibrant adult study opportunities that inspire and encourage faithful daily living.”

-- Sunday morning Bible study takes place from 10-10:45 a.m. in the Conference Room.
-Led by Pastors Robbie and Lindsey, every 6-8 weeks a new topic is explored.
-Adults and older youth are invited to take part.
-Newcomers are always welcome.
+- Sunday morning Bible study takes place during the school year from 10-10:45 a.m. in the Conference Room.
+Adults and older youth are invited to take part and newcomers are always welcome.
+Please check the calendar for current class dates.

-- Tuesday morning Bible Study Covenant Group meets at 11 a.m. in the Conference Room from September – May and is led by Pastors Lindsey and Robbie Carnes.
+- Tuesday morning Bible Study Covenant Group meets at 11 a.m. in the Conference Room from September – May and is led by Pastors Lindsey (they do break through Lent).
+Current topic is the Letters to the Galatians and Ephesians.
 Newcomers welcome!

 Depending on the study, adults may purchase a book for $10-$15 donation though the church office, or during class time.